Lesson 07: RecyclerView

 private val ITEM_VIEW_TYPE_HEADER = 0

-private val ITEM_VIEW_TYPE_ITEM = 1
+private val ITEM_VIEW_TYPE_ITEM = 1- Inside the

 override fun getItemViewType(position: Int): Int {